Bylaws of Asia-South Pacific Design Automation Conference

 5. General Chairs of the present and the immediately preceding ASP-DAC.

-6. Representatives of IEEE CASS and ACM SIGDA, which are regularly sponsoring ASP-DAC.
+6. Representatives of IEEE and ACM, which are regularly sponsoring ASP-DAC.

 Section 3.
 Organizing Committee